 What is a Team?
 Teams are made up of individuals from companies, civic organizations, schools, families, and friends.
 Any group of people who want to help fight HIV can form a team.
-Teams can range in size from two to more than 250.
+Teams can range in size from four or more.
+There is no maximum number of team members - cast your net wide!
 To start a team, visit our Start a Team page.

 What should I do to start raising funds for the Baltimore AIDS Walk & Music Festival?
 We offer a few simple suggestions to get started with your fundraising below.

 --Set up your team or individual fundraising web page.
 Then send out an email to friends, family members, and co-workers.
 Each email sent from your Participant Center contains a link to sponsor you online with a credit card.
 Don't forget to set your goal!

 --Matching gift programs.
 Many companies have programs that match the contributions their employees give to a charitable organization.
 By utilizing the matching gift programs of your employer or your family and friends' employers, you can quickly double or triple your fundraising dollars.
 If your company doesn't currently match funds, ask your Human Resources manager if they will start a program.
 You would be surprised how many companies add this program annually as an employee benefit program.

 --Host a fundraising party.
 Ask a local bar or restaurant to donate their space for a happy hour or fundraising dinner party.
 Charge a flat admission or suggest a donation.
 Plan a raffle, contest, or drink special to make the night exciting!